amalone341/YARA-L-Work/README.md

 * [New To Chronicle Series](https://chronicle.security/blog/?filters=new-to-chronicle-series) An in depth writeup on how to begin writing Yara-L rules.
 Cannot reccomend this series enough for someone trying to learn the language.
 Great example rules as well for seeing some of the newer capabilities of Yara-L.
 * [List of UDM fields](https://cloud.google.com/chronicle/docs/reference/udm-field-list) List of all UDM fields in the platform.
 Good link to save as it had all field names and the values for fields which are enumerations.
 * [Graph data](https://cloud.google.com/chronicle/docs/detection/context-aware-analytics#outcome_section) Good examples rules for using some of the context graphs on the platform.
 * [Rule Examples](https://cloud.google.com/chronicle/docs/detection/yara-l-2-0-overview#yara-l_20_example_rules) NEW UPDATES!!!
-Chrionicle added more examples that show the flexibility of what can be done in Yara-L. Would recommend reviewing these to understand hw multi event and outcome rules work.
+Chrionicle added more examples that show the flexibility of what can be done in Yara-L. Would recommend reviewing these to understand how multi event and outcome rules work.
 * [More Graph Rules](https://cloud.google.com/chronicle/docs/detection/use-enriched-data-in-rules) Thorough examples of how the graph data can be used for prevelance based detections.

 ## Data in meta fields